Bo Grumpus L-R: Eddie Mottau, Jim Colegrove, Joe Hutchinson onstage, Café Wha?, N.Y.C., 1967

 At the suggestion of Eddie Mottau, the group changed its name to Jolliver Arkansaw.
 They went into the studio early in 1969 to record.
 On one of the tracks, Gray Afternoon, they were joined by guitarist Leslie West.
 The solo that Leslie played on this track convinced Felix to start a band with him.
 That band became known as Mountain.
 Jolliver Arkansaw’s LP, titled Home, was issued on Bell in 1969.
 Gray Afternoon has been reissued on a Sound Stories compilation CD (see below).
 It still gets played on cable music channels.

 It is a strange twist of fate that in this day and age some characterize the original Bo Grumpus as “the psychedelic band from Boston” or “anti-war band” when in fact they were a ragtime group in their formative years performing tunes such as Sister Kate, Gimme A Pigfoot, The Preacher and The Bear, Big Fat Woman, Charlie Green (Trombone Charlie) and many others in that style.
 They were steered in another direction as is evidenced on Before The War.
 Additionally, the name Jolliver Arkansaw is often spelled "Arkansas" on many Web sites.
-This seems to indicate that the writer was not familiar with the spelling of the name or else figured the group hadn’t enough sense to spell it conrrectly.
+This seems to indicate that the writer was not familiar with the spelling of the name or else figured the group hadn’t enough sense to spell it correctly.
 Of course, the name Jolliver Arkansaw did not refer to the state and, in fact, had no meaning.
+Home has been reissued on vinyl by Hifly Sound Anstalt - HIFLY8016, (also reissued in red vinyl) in Liechtenstein.

-Bo Grumpus Before The War was released on CD by Wounded Bird Records in July 2008 (http://www.artist-shop.com/wounded/) wherever they might be.
+Bo Grumpus Before The War was released on CD by Wounded Bird Records in July 2008.
+It appears to be currently out of print.

 -------------------[ archived by Spectropop ]-------------------